Quantitative measure equivalence between amenable groups: L-infinity measure subgroups

 \subsection{A continuum of 3-solvable groups}

-In this section we prove the following result, announced in the introduction. \begin{theorem} There exists a uncountable family of groups $\Gamma_i$, such that \begin{itemize} \item[(i)] $\Gamma_i= N_i\rtimes \Z$, where $N_i$ is locally finite, and 2-step nilpotent; \item[(ii)] for any $i\neq j$ and any $m\geq 1$, $\Gamma_i$ is not an at most $m$-to-one $\LL^1$-measure sub-quotient (nor an $\LL^1$-measure quotient) of $\Gamma_j$. \end{itemize} \end{theorem} Note that (i) implies in that $\Gamma_i$ is $3$-step solvable and has asymptotic dimension 1.
-We deduce the result announced in the introduction. \begin{corollary} There exists a uncountable family of groups $\Gamma_i$, such that \begin{enumerate}[(i)] \item $\Gamma_i= N_i\rtimes \Z$, where $N_i$ is locally finite, and 2-step nilpotent; \item for any $i\neq j$ and any $m\geq 1$, $\Gamma_i$ does not regularly embed into $\Gamma_j$. \end{enumerate} \end{corollary} \begin{proof}[Proof of Theorem~\ref{thm:3-solvable}] To prove the theorem, we shall use \cite[Corollary 3.3]{erschlerIsoperimetricInequalitiesShapes2017} which is phrased in terms of Følner function.
-Since the Følner function is equal to to the generalized inverse of the $\LL^1$-isoperimetric profile, i.e.\ $\text{F\o l}_\Gamma(k)=\inf\left\{n\colon j_{1,\Gamma}(n) \geq k \right\}$, Corollary \ref{cor:iso profile monotonous reg emb} implies that it is monotonous under regular map between amenable groups.
+In this section we prove the following result, announced in the introduction. \begin{theorem} There exists an uncountable family of groups $\Gamma_i$, such that \begin{itemize} \item[(i)] $\Gamma_i= N_i\rtimes \Z$, where $N_i$ is locally finite, and 2-step nilpotent; \item[(ii)] for any $i\neq j$ and any $m\geq 1$, $\Gamma_i$ is not an at most $m$-to-one $\LL^1$-measure sub-quotient (nor an $\LL^1$-measure quotient) of $\Gamma_j$. \end{itemize} \end{theorem} Note that (i) implies in that $\Gamma_i$ is $3$-step solvable and has asymptotic dimension 1.
+Indeed, the asymptotic dimension of an extension is less or equal than that of quotient plus that of kernel \cite[Thm.~2.3]{dranishnikovAsymptoticDimensionDiscrete2006}, and the asymptotic dimension of a locally finite group is $0$ \cite[Thm.~2.1.]{dranishnikovAsymptoticDimensionDiscrete2006}.
+We deduce the result announced in the introduction. \begin{corollary} There exists an uncountable family of groups $\Gamma_i$, such that \begin{enumerate}[(i)] \item $\Gamma_i= N_i\rtimes \Z$, where $N_i$ is locally finite, and 2-step nilpotent; \item for any $i\neq j$ and any $m\geq 1$, $\Gamma_i$ does not regularly embed into $\Gamma_j$. \end{enumerate} \end{corollary} \begin{proof}[Proof of Theorem~\ref{thm:3-solvable}] To prove the theorem, we shall use \cite[Corollary 3.3]{erschlerIsoperimetricInequalitiesShapes2017} which is phrased in terms of Følner function.
+Since the Følner function is equal to to the generalized inverse of the $\LL^1$-isoperimetric profile, i.e.\ $\text{F\o l}_\Gamma(k)=\inf\left\{n\colon j_{1,\Gamma}(n) \geq k \right\}$, Corollary \ref{cor:iso profile monotonous reg emb} implies that it is monotonous under regular maps between amenable groups.

 Now by \cite[Corollary 3.3]{erschlerIsoperimetricInequalitiesShapes2017}, for any non-decreasing function $\tau\colon[1,\infty)\to [1,\infty)$ such that $\tau(n+1)-\tau(n)\leq n$ and $\tau(n)\geq n$, there exists a group as in (i) whose Følner function is asymptotically equivalent to $\exp(\tau(n))$.
 Let us now explain how to get uncountably many asymptotically incomparable such functions.